 Lay out your finances

-Start a running tally of startup costs as well as predicted ongoing expenses and earnings.
+Start a running tally of startup costs as well as predicted ongoing expenses (such as insurance coverage) and earnings.
 Use these numbers to calculate:

 - How much you need to charge customers